Mesh Augmentation of LoRaWAN-based IoT Networks: LIMA Evaluation

 From the message latency results shown in Figure~\ref{fig:var_size_latency}, it can be seen that LIMA is also more beneficial than the standard LoRaWAN in terms of latency.
 This, again, can be explained by the distance differences between direct ED-gateway vs ED-LR communication.
 Since the bigger distance results in a larger spreading factor (SF) employed by EDs to reach the gateway, the overall packet “on-air” duration significantly increases.
 For instance, with the short-range SF7 the air-time of a 40-byte packet is around 100ms, while the same packet size takes around 2500ms to be transmitted at SF12.
 Thus, even though the messages may go multiple hops, each hop takes 25x less time and therefore the overall latency is reduced.

-Figure~\ref{fig:var_size_energy_lr} shows the average amount of energy consumed over the entire simulation duration of 200 hours by an LR while forwarding packets from EDs.
-Since the number of LRs grows with the increasing area size, the average energy spent by a single LR decreases, even though the number of EDs increases.
+Figure~\ref{fig:var_size_energy_lr} shows the average amount of energy consumed over the entire simulation duration of 200 hours by an LR while forwarding packets from EDs, both for the default 100\% duty cycle and for 50\% duty cycle.
+In both cases, the average energy per LR increases as expected, since more packets are being forwarded and received.
 The “jagged” nature of the curve with spikes is likely due to the fact that the number of LRs increase in a step-wise manner as the number of EDs is increased.
-Since even the peak of the curve is less than 3600 joules over 200 hours (18 joules per hour on average), an LR an be amply supported by inexpensive 10W solar panels easily available.

 Figures~\ref{fig:var_traffic_pdr}~-~\ref{fig:var_traffic_energy_lr} show results for the Variable Traffic scenario.
 Figure~\ref{fig:var_traffic_pdr} shows the PDR as traffic increases.
-Again, LIMA tends to maintain significantly higher PDR compared to the standard LoRaWAN case, since LIMA relies on the packet forwarding via LRs, while pure LoRaWAN attempts to reach the direct uplink communication with the gateway.
+Again, LIMA tends to maintain significantly higher PDR compared to the standard LoRaWAN case since LIMA relies on the packet forwarding via LRs, while pure LoRaWAN attempts to reach the direct uplink communication with the gateway.

-As for the energy per ED metric in Variable Traffic scenario, it grows linearly with the increased traffic rate, as shown on Figure~\ref{fig:var_traffic_energy}.
+As for the energy per ED metric in the Variable Traffic scenario, it grows linearly with the increased traffic rate, as shown on Figure~\ref{fig:var_traffic_energy}.
 LIMA manages to save a substantial amount of ED's energy by employing intermediate LRs to shorten an effective communication distance for the EDs.
 In the standard LoRaWAN case, significantly more energy is required to reach the gateway directly.

 Figure~\ref{fig:var_traffic_latency} shows the average latency with the increased traffic rate.
 It can be noticed that for both LIMA and LoRaWAN cases, the average packet latency is changing insignificantly, since the network topology does not change in terms of number of EDs and LRs.
-However, with the increasing traffic rate, more packets get lost either due to collisions or duty-cycle limitations, which contributes to the sudden spike in the LoRaWAN curve at around 23 packets per hour.
+However, with the increasing traffic, more packets get lost either due to collisions or duty-cycle limitations, which contributes to the spike in the LoRaWAN curve at around 23 packets per hour.

-The average energy consumed by an LR with the increasing traffic rate also grows, as shown on Figure~\ref{fig:var_traffic_energy_lr}.
-This trend is expected, since the topology size stays the same, while the traffic rate is increasing, meaning that the same amount of LRs is processing an increasing amount of packets per second, consuming more energy in the process.